-The proposal should describe in detail any data reduction techniques needed to achieve the goals of the program, e.g. high precision radial velocity measurements.
+The proposal should describe in detail any data reduction techniques needed to achieve the program goals, e.g. high precision radial velocity measurements.
 The proposer should explicitly describe the relevant expertise of his/her team in reducing the data sought in the proposal.
-Data obtained with the High Resolution Echelle Spectrometer (HIRES) will be proprietary until 12 months after the end of the duration of each proposals (up to 4 semesters) at which time it will be released to the community via the Keck Observatory Archive (KOA).
+Data obtained with the High Resolution Echelle Spectrometer (HIRES) and the Near Infrared Spectrometer (NIRSPEC) will be proprietary until 18 months after the end of the duration of each proposal (up to 4 semesters) at which time it will be released via the Keck Observatory Archive (KOA).

 The proposals will be evaluated on the following criteria:

 Proposers should follow the same guidelines as those for the general call as outlined in the Application Procedures section except that these Key Science proposals may contain up to 4 pages of scientific justification and 2 pages of figures and tables.
 Target lists including approximate coordinates (at a level sufficient to ensure appropriate scheduling within a semester) must be included.
 The endorsement letter (e-mail) from the CoRoT project may be included as a separate attachment.

 All publications based on data acquired with the Keck telescopes should include the following acknowledgement:

 "Data presented herein were obtained at the W.M.
 Keck Observatory from telescope time allocated to the National Aeronautics and Space Administration through the agency's scientific partnership with the California Institute of Technology and the University of California.
 The Observatory was made possible by the generous financial support of the W.M.
 Keck Foundation.